stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ### Bridge from Juicy Pixels to Repa

-I will use two simple functions to convert between Juicy Pixels representation of pixels and Repa arrays, here they are:
+I will use two simple functions to convert between Juicy Pixels representation of pixels and Repa arrays:

 ```haskell
 type RGB8 = (Pixel8, Pixel8, Pixel8)